willn31225/snapraise-test/README.md

 This process continues until the user uses Ctrl-C or enters 'q' to exit the application.

+## Trade Offs etc.

+Issues were discovered involving the InputParser even though unit testing showed it to be working for the given cases.

+More thought may need to be put into to implenting WebSocket and TCP IOs given the current state of the code.

 ## How To Run

-cd to app directory and run:
+cd to the root of the app directory and run:

 ```
 ./clirpn calculator